Just started to blog with WordPress? Or you’re using WordPress already but want to learn something new?

 This post contains affiliate links.
 If you decide to make a purchase, I will earn a small commission at no extra costs for you.
 Please read my disclosure policy for more info.

 The username is what you’ll use to log in into the WordPress website.
 Make sure it doesn’t contain “admin”.
 Why?
-Years ago all WordPress installations up to version 3.0 came with a default ‘admin’ username, making it very easy to guess to hackers.
+Years ago all WordPress installations up to version 3.0 came with a default ‘admin’ username (and nowadays some still do), making it very easy to guess to hackers.

 Furthermore, make sure that the username you use to log in is different to the display name.